TeenahApp/mobile/readme.md

 12. Adding an education of BSc, nil Major, Start: 2006, ongoing does not get back.
 This one worked in desktop but not in mobile.
 17. I guess we could enforce adding a major for the person.
 24. When updating the information of a member if the server responded with 400 is different of responsing 403.
+8. Design a better design for images for medias.

 TODO: